 Profiting from CIAM

-Then, a function such as machine learning as part of behaviour analytics also offers added security and protection against unauthorised access.
+Then, a function such as a machine learning as part of behaviour analytics also offers added security and protection against unauthorised access.

 Key functions of CIAM